voschezang/coding-handbook/scrum-guide.md

-Some common patterns for PBIs:
+Some common patterns for PBIs.
+Lowercase letters denote preparation and uppercase letters denote a release.

+- `AAA BBB CCC`: release frequently and with focus.
 - `ABC ABC ABC`: release frequently, but without focus.
-- `AAA BBB CCC`: release less frequently, but with focus.
+- `aaA bbB ccC`: release less frequently, but with focus.
 - `abc abc ABC`: release after third sprint (anti-pattern).

+The size or weight of PBIs is a proxy for the effort required to finish it.
+It can be expressed in e.g. FTE hours or complexity.
+If all PBIs have a comparable size then it becomes easier to predict when work is finished, even while taking into account uncertainty.
+In order to make accurate estimations a confidence interval based on historical data is vital.